tedirghazali/alga-js/README.md

-# PidieUi
+# Alga.js (formerly pidie)
-PidieUi is UI components for building a web applications
+Alga.js is a javascript utility for any front-end web framework